OivaKoskelo/OivaKoskelo/README.md

 - 👋 Hi, I’m @OivaKoskelo
-- Will be posting some stuff I do in Uni / free time
+- Will be posting some stuff I do in Uni
-- If this isn't updated often it's because I forgor 💀
-- , or I haven't done anything new and interesting.

 <!---